 Fashion is an expression of who we are.
 Whatever outfits you choose to wear says a lot about your personal style and preferences.
+It’s a way of expression but also a powerful key for changes.
+Empowering women through fashion is something strong and possible.
 Fashion also reflects a version of yourself that you want the world to see.
-It also highlights individuality and allows you to express yourself without the need for words.
+It highlights individuality and allows you to express yourself without the need for words.

 Fashion can also be used to inspire and empower women of all ages, races, and economic backgrounds politically.
 Shirts with slogans such as, “Cool Girls Vote”, “Nevertheless She Persisted“, and “She believed she could, so she did”, encourage women to become politically active.
 In fact, these slogans are visible on pins and bookmarks as well.

 The #MeToo movement is one particular movement that has entwined fashion and politics.
 It has enforced the rhetoric that just because a woman is wearing a revealing outfit does not mean that she is “asking for it”.
 It has gotten less attention in recent years, but the idea of women being able to wear whatever they want without judgment, whether their outfit is revealing or more modest, is one way of empowering women.

 Influencers capitalize on various trends, particularly in the fashion industry.
 They are paid by fast fashion brands to promote their products.
 However, as interest increases in ways to make fashion more environmentally friendly, the influence of influencers may ultimately decrease.

 According to fashion designer Rachel Zoe, “I think a brand is only as valuable as the person behind it now.”
 When women see other women wearing a certain brand or outfit, it can influence them to want to imitate each other if they have similar tastes in fashion.
 This is especially true of women who are celebrities and have large fan bases made up of impressionable young women.
 By wearing the same clothing, the thinking is that you can be like your idol.